Best of

 View on Instagram

-For 10 years, Seven Lives has been slinging their impressively sloppy tacos in Kensington Market (where cheap eats abound).
+For over 10 years, Seven Lives has been slinging their impressively sloppy Baja-style tacos in Kensington Market (where cheap eats abound).
 Each of their handhelds comes in under $10, and tacos come fully loaded here.
-Go for the Pulpo a la Mexicana with grilled octopus or their famous Gobernador with smoked blue marlin and grilled shrimp.
-(They have non-seafood options, too.)
-And if you can’t get a table, take your tacos to nearby Bellevue Square Park.
+Go for the carnitas with braised pork shoulder or their famous Gobernador with smoked tuna and grilled shrimp.
+Try to park at one of their standing tables to chow down, but if that fails, take your tacos to nearby Bellevue Square Park.

 sevenlivesto.ca